 - If you choose not to cover your RV, you should cover your AC.
-There are covers that you can purchase that are made to fit your brand and model.
-You can also cover your outside access vents (furnace, refrigerator, etc) to help with mice and snow.
+You can purchase covers that are made to fit your brand and model.
+You can also cover your outside access vents (furnace, refrigerator, etc.) to help with mice and snow.

 Good Times offers winterizing of your RV by appointment.
 We offer a free booklet on Winterizing your RV that is helpful if you want to do it yourself.

-If you have slideouts on your RV it is strongly recommended that you install slide-out covers.
-Helps to protect the seals and keeps dirt, debris and water out.
-Also helps as a barrier from the sun, making you slideout room much cooler on the inside.
+If you have slideouts on your RV, you are strongly recommended to install slide-out covers.
+It helps to protect the seals and keeps dirt, debris and water out.
+It also helps as a barrier from the sun, making your slideout room much cooler inside.

 Cleaning & Preventative Maintenance

-- Check roof surface including seams and sealants around vents, tv antenna, skylights and air conditioner prior to cleaning especially after extended storage or non-use.
+- Check roof surface, including seams and sealants around vents, tv antenna, skylights and air conditioner before cleaning, especially after extended storage or non-use.

 - Clean your roof several times annually.

 - If you do not have a walk-on roof you will want to set up a sturdy ladder and use a long handle wash brush from the side.